Information Law and Information Security considers the actual and evolving issues posed by the digital age for law and policy.

 4. demonstrate enhanced skills of oral and written analysis and communication in constrained circumstances.

-The technological context.
-Convergence in media.
 The implications of globalisation and IT in the context of privacy, surveillance, freedom of expression and crime.

 2 Substantive Issues